Trump draws boos when introduced to crowd at World Series

 A military success against a most-wanted enemy of the U.S. and its allies could have provided the president a rare moment of bipartisan comity, especially amid a divisive impeachment inquiry.

-Trump and first lady Melania Trump entered a lower-tier box to the left of home plate as the game got underweay.
+Trump and first lady Melania Trump entered a lower-tier box to the left of home plate as the game got underway.
 At that point his presence wasn't formally announced, but baseball fans in the section just below Trump's suite turned to look toward the box as he arrived.
 Some waved at the president as he smiled and gave a thumbs-up.

 At the end of the third inning, ballpark video screens carried a salute to U.S. service members that drew cheers throughout the stadium.
 When the video cut to Trump and his entourage and the loudspeakers announced the Trumps, cheers abruptly turned into a torrent of boos and heckling.
 Chants of "Lock him up!" broke out in some sections.

 Trump appeared unfazed and continued waving.
 Later, some fans behind home plate held a sign reading "VETERANS FOR IMPEACHMENT".
+Another banner appeared during the game: "IMPEACH TRUMP!"

+The president was on hand for seven innings before heading back to the White House.
+The Astros took a 3-2 series lead with a 7-1 victory in Game 5.

 Until Sunday night, Trump had yet to attend a major league game as president even though the White House is a few miles northwest of Nationals Park.
 A dozen or so congressional lawmakers accompanied the president, according to a list provided by the White House, including Sens.
-Lindsey Graham of South Carolina and David Perdue Georgia.
+Lindsey Graham of South Carolina and David Perdue of Georgia.

 "I think everybody is excited," Nationals star pitcher Stephen Strasburg said before the game.
 "It's the president of the United States.
 So there's obviously beefed-up security.
 So usually the dogs that are sniffing in our clubhouse are these nice Labs that are super friendly.
 And today there was a German shepherd that I didn't really feel comfortable petting."

-Note: This story has been corrected by deleting Sen. Marco Rubio from attendance because of uncertainty.